4 Clever Ways to Decrease Home’s Humidity

 There are several home-improvement projects that double as solutions to your humidity problems.
-If you've been meaning to clean and/or replace your gutters, rip out the carpet in favor of hardwood or tile, service your HVAC system or have your doors and windows checked for leaks, do it sooner rather than later.
+If you've been meaning to clean and/or replace your gutters, rip out the carpet in favor of hardwood or tile, provide emergency HVAC repairs or have your doors and windows checked for leaks, do it sooner rather than later.
 These basic maintenance tasks will help keep your home dry and comfortable year-round.

 Taking steps to control the humidity in your home is a good idea for so many reasons.
 You and your family will be healthier and more comfortable.
 You'll save yourself the hassle and expense of dealing with an unsightly and potentially dangerous mold problem.
 You'll even save money on your heating bill.
 So next time things feel a little sticky, use these tips to tackle the problem once and for all.

 Written by Guest Author for The Healthy Moms Magazine and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to email@example.com.Don't hesitate to reach out by requesting a service online or calling us at 678-SHUMATE.
 Your certified Shumate technician and Shumate comfort advisor will provide expert service and advice, from total system design to unit replacement.
 When it's too hot to wait, call Shumate!
 Atlanta's ultimate handyman repair service.